ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   [[ To be removed from the final specification ]]

-  * Update reference to new repository home
+  * Update reference to new repository home.
+  * Fixed #83: Added encrypted JWPs.

  -05